jasalt/phel-wp-theme/README.md

 Container runs Apache web server as non-root user (UID 1001) which cannot write to the mounted volume (this folder) for installing Composer dependencies, writing Phel logs, temp files etc. and may lead to permission errors.

-On a single user laptop used for developing `sudo chmod -R 777 phel-wp-plugin` is probably enough, but more narrow permission for the container user UID would be better for security on multi-user system.
+On a single user laptop used for developing `sudo chmod -R 777 phel-wp-theme` is probably enough, but more narrow permission for the container user UID would be better for security on multi-user system.

 # REPL usage
 [Phel REPL](https://phel-lang.org/documentation/repl/) starts with `vendor/bin/phel repl` command.
 Quick way to connect to into running development container:
 ```
-docker compose exec -w /opt/bitnami/wordpress/wp-content/plugins/phel-wp-plugin wordpress vendor/bin/phel repl
+docker compose exec -w /opt/bitnami/wordpress/wp-content/plugins/phel-wp-theme wordpress vendor/bin/phel repl
 ```
 Interfacing with the REPL works mostly as expected, examples:
 ```